-In the long-term, the acoustic study prepared for Honua'ula (see Section 4.5 Noise and Appendix N) concludes that substantial change in traffic-generated noise levels (as defined by DOT) will not occur, however, the number of residences along Pi'ilani Highway subject to noise levels that exceed DOT residential noise standards is projected to increase from two residences to up to up to 16 residences.
-To mitigate impacts to residences along Pi'ilani Highway subject to noise levels that exceed DOT residences to residences along Pi'ilani Highway subject to noise levels that exceed DOT residences with DOT's traffic noise abatement policy.
+In the long-term, the acoustic study prepared for Honua'ula (see Section 4.5 Noise and Appendix N) concludes that substantial change in traffic-generated noise levels (as defined by DOT) will not occur due to the creation of Honua'ula and the widening of Pi'ilani Highway, however, the number of residences along Pi'ilani Highway subject to noise levels that exceed DOT residential noise standards is projected to increase from two residences to up to up to 16 residences by the year 2022-with most of this increase due to regional increases in traffic even if Honua'ula is not built.
+To mitigate impacts to residences along Pi'ilani Highway subject to noise levels that exceed DOT residential noise levels that exceed DOT residential noise standards, sound attenuating walls are recommended in accordance with DOT's traffic noise abatement policy.
+Noise levels from the completed Wailea Ike Drive and Wailea Alanui Drive intersection improvements and the off-site water and wastewater infrastructure are not expected to be significant in the long term.